 The seal will be updated to reflect the name change.

 Will the new name affect the institution’s colors, mascot or athletic logo?

 We recently introduced a new Hornet mascot and athletics logo with input from students.
 As the University of Lynchburg, we will retain these updated athletics image as well as our primary colors.

 Will the Lynchburg website URL or email change?

 No. lynchburg.edu will remain the domain for the University of Lynchburg website and email addresses.
 Our website will become the top search result for “University of Lynchburg” as we update our web presence to reflect the new name.
-Lynchburg College already is near the top result in organic search for University of Lynchburg.
+University of Lynchburg already is near the top result in organic search for University of Lynchburg.